tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-manga.md

    that contains a speech bubble with Japanese text.
 2) Processes the taken screenshot.
 3) Returns the recognized text.
-4) Sends the text to a dictionionary program.
+4) Sends the text to a dictionary program.
    For example, [GoldenDict](setting-up-goldendict.html)
    or [Yomichan Search](what-is-yomichan-search.html).
 5) We can look up words and make Anki flashcards.